ppy/osu-wiki/wiki/Skinning/Interface/en.md

   - Combo: cyan
   - Input overlay: use `InputOverlayText` value from [skin.ini](/wiki/skin.ini) or black, if not defined
 - Origin varies on use:
-  - Score: TopLeft
+  - Score: Top Left
-  - Combo: TopRight
+  - Combo: Top Right
-  - Rank: TopRight
+  - Rank: Top Right
   - Input overlay: Top

 ---